 Attorney Biographies

-Our firm
+Our Firm

 Markham & Read was established in 1990 with attorney John Markham as principal attorney.
 He has over 35 years of trial and appellate experience across the country, in both federal and state courts.

 Before accepting a case, the firm conducts an initial consultation with the prospective client to determine if our firm is right for the job.
-If we find that the case is one we can handle well and the client agrees, the case is vigorously pursued for the best outcome possible.
+If we find that the case is one we can handle well and the client agrees, the case is vigorously pursued to obtain the best outcome possible.
 If the case is not suited to the firm’s practice areas, we are pleased to recommend, and help secure, other counsel.

 John Markham

-Mr. Markham practiced commercial law as an associate at the Wall Street law firm of Shearman & Sterling in New York and as a partner at Lillick & Charles (now merged with Nixon Peabody) in San Francisco.
-He later served as a federal prosecutor for six years in San Diego, San Francisco, and Boston, where he was appointed as Chief of the Major Fraud Section.
+John Markham practiced commercial law as an associate at the Wall Street law firm of Shearman & Sterling in New York and as a partner at Lillick, McHose & Charles (now Nixon Peabody) in San Francisco.
+He later served as a federal prosecutor for six years in San Diego, San Francisco, and Boston, where he was appointed Chief of the Major Frauds Section.
+John has taught law at the Harvard Law School as an adjunct faculty member, at the University of Santa Clara Law School as a tenure track professor, and as an instructor at the Attorney General's Advocacy Institute at the Department of Justice.
+His writings include contributions to books and journals such as:

 - California Criminal Trial Practice, Matthew Bender.
-A Three-volume treatise on the California Evidence Code.
+A three-volume treatise on the California Evidence Code.

 - Making the Most of the Multiparty Defense, Litigation, The Journal of the ABA Section of Litigation, Vol. 18, 1992.